emirkugic/intro-to-backend-guide/readme.md

 }
 ```

-Now we can build our `AuthController` that responsible for register and login logic.
+Now we can build our `AuthController` that's responsible for register and login logic.
 Create `AuthController.cs` and add the following code:

 ```csharp